 Your income needs to be higher than that of a salaried employee who has benefits.
 You have to pay for those benefits yourself, you deserve to be paid as a professional and have all the same benefits of other professions.

-Higher prices bring better results
+Appropriate prices bring better results

 Money is a motivator, it motivates you to provide a level of service commensurate with what you are paid.
 If you feel underpaid are you really going to put your all into your work?